 If you’re new here - hi - and FYI “manna” was the literal bread that God rained down from heaven on the Israelites to feed them in the desert (see Exodus 16) to give them sustenance and strength for the journey - and basically keep them alive!
 It was a foreshadow of Jesus, the “bread of life” aka our strength and eternal life (John 6).

-So the way the Israelites went about getting their daily bread is a good way for us to look at how we gather what we need from the Word of God (and yes, you do need to Word of God.)
+So the way the Israelites went about getting their daily bread is a good way for us to look at how we gather what we need from the Word of God (and yes, you do need the Word of God.)
 To put it in question form: how do we go about reading the scriptures?

 /// Exodus 16:5 ///